 The ability to take responsibility is a big asset at work.
 So if you sense the importance of a request while noting that it is not necessarily urgent, talk to the requester about “delaying” the request.
 This can win you surprising brownie points IF the other senses your genuine commitment to take on the job at a later time.

 Soften your No with kindness

 Yes, we finally reach that direct ‘No’ that you simply have to use in order to stay empathetic.

 A direct ‘No’ is the only response for all those (NOT) “yet again” times when you become the fall guy for another’s goof-up.
 The trick lies in differentiating these from the almost-yes situations.

 - This is when that co-worker asks for your help on the monthly presentation for the fourth time in a row.

-- Or your teammate forgets to let the client know on the hike in rates, yet again.
-And requests your superior interpersonal skills to smooth things out, yet again.
+- Or your teammate forgets to inform the client about the rate hike, yet again.
+And requests your superior interpersonal skills to smooth things out yet again.